garris/BackstopJS/README.md

 The problem testing these scenarios is knowing _when_ to take the screenshot.
 BackstopJS solves this problem with two config properties: `readyEvent` and `delay`.

+**NOTE: Advanced options also include very cool CasperJS features like waitForSelector() and waitUntilVisible() – see [adding custom CasperJS scripts](https://github.com/garris/BackstopJS#running-custom-casperjs-scripts-version-080) for more info...**

 ####Trigger screen capture via console.log()

 The `readyEvent` property enables you to trigger the screen capture by logging a predefined string to the console.
 For example, the following line will delay screen capture until your web app calls `console.log("backstopjs_ready")`...